Shares at the Farm

 All of this adds up to a pretty lovely share of the harvest, and we hope you’ll join us!
 As a shareholder, you support every aspect of operating our farm – from paying a living wage to ourselves and our farm crew, to caring for the soil with the long view in mind, to growing our food with organic and other best practices.
 Thank you!

 The Full Season Share runs twenty-five weeks, from the beginning of June through Thanksgiving.
-The cost is $525-$675, paid on a sliding scale.
-We ask that shareholders pay $575 or higher, unless you are low income.
-We have several payment options, detailed on the sign-up form below, with the intention that share is paid for in full by July.
-We offer the subsidized end of the sliding scale for sign-ups through April 15, 2013.
+The cost is $600, with a sliding scale from $550-$700 available.
+We ask that shareholders pay $600 or higher, unless you are low income.
+We have several payment options, detailed on the sign-up form, with the requirement that share is paid in full by the first share distribution in June.
+We offer the subsidized end of the sliding scale for sign-ups through April 15, 2015.

 The Summer Share runs twelve weeks, from the end of June through the middle of September.
-The cost is $275-$350, sliding scale.
-We ask that shareholders pay $320 or higher, unless you are low income.
-We have several payment options, detailed on the sign-up form below, with the intention that the share is paid for in full by July.
-We offer the subsidized end of the sliding scale for sign-ups only through April 15, 2013.
+The cost is $340, with a sliding scale from $300-$365.
+We ask that shareholders pay $340 or higher, unless you are low income.
+We have several payment options, detailed on the sign-up form below, with the requirement that the share is paid for in full by by the first share distribution in June.
+We offer the subsidized end of the sliding scale for sign-ups only through April 15, 2015.

-The December Share includes two pick-ups of a pre-boxed share, for $75.
+The December Share includes two pick-ups of a pre-boxed share, for $80.
 Each of the two share distributions fills a 1 1/9 bushel box.
 Shares are available for pick up on the farm, or in Keene at The Work’s Cafe.
-Pick up dates are Thursdays, December 5 and 19, 2013.
+Pick up dates are the first and third Thursdays in December.
 We email a newsletter from the farm with each share, including information about the vegetables and our favorite recipes for serving them up.
 We harvest each crop as it is ready, for distribution and for storage in appropriate conditions.
-The precise mix of veggies that fills each box depends on the weather conditions, both throughout the growing season and in the fall.
+The precise mix of veggies that fills each box depends on the weather conditions, both throughout the growing season and in December.

 Frequently Asked Questions about Picadilly Farm Shares

 What if I miss my share pick up?
-At the end of our CSA share pick-up days, surplus harvest is donated to area hunger-relief organizations.
-If you are unable to pick up your share in any give week, you may certainly send a friend or neighbor to the farm in your place.
+Missed shares cannot be picked up in future weeks.
+If you are unable to pick up your share in any given week, you may certainly send a friend or neighbor to the farm in your place.
+Know that the farm’s harvest is never wasted – twice a week,the surplus from our harvest is donated to the Winchester food pantry and The Community Kitchen in Keene.

-Can I have a Mix and Match share if I pick up off the farm (in Keene, Greenfield or Brattleboro)?
+Can I have a Mix and Match share if I pick up off the farm (in Keene or Brattleboro)?
 We send a pre-set box to shareholders at off-farm pick up sites.
 These shares include our pre-determined mix of 8-9 items, plus a Pick-Your-Own item for half the season (or more).
-Off-farm shareholders are always welcome to pick up a Mix and Match share of their choosing at the farm, and to harvest from the Pick Your Own garden, whenever they are able and can let us know before the boxes are packed.
+Off-farm shareholders are welcome to pick up a Mix and Match share at the farm whenever life allows, and to harvest from the Pick Your Own garden.